 Plain language in healthcare communication is actionable writing.
 It makes the next step seem quick, easy and worthwhile for patients and readers.

-If readers are confused about the next step, they simply won’t take it.
+Readers who are confused about the next step won’t take it.
 Make your call to action clear and reduce risk to encourage your audience to act:

 Over 55% of website traffic comes from mobile devices.
 Write your content knowing that more than half of your readers are using a smartphone.